Thursday, May 30, 2013

 “It is sad and not fun losing my job.”

-I know someone who owns several restaurants.
-I called him to let him know we were closing and have a daughter and two employees who need jobs.
-He wanted them to apply—Lauren soon got the job.
+I know the owner of several restaurants, and called to let him know we are closing.
+My daughter and two employees need jobs, and he wanted them to apply.
+Soon, Lauren got a job.